The Meaning of the Porsche Logo

 The Design of the Porsche Logo

-Many Pineville-area drivers have questions regarding the Porsche crest.
-One of the most common is “What is the animal on the Porsche logo?”
 Because the Porsche logo pays homage to Stuttgart, which is located in southwest Germany and built atop a horse-breeding farm, horses were an inspiration for the Porsche logo.
-You will find horses in the Stuttgart city seal, and a horse is also the centerpiece of the Porsche logo.
+You will find horses in the Stuttgart city seal, and as we know, a horse is also the centerpiece of the Porsche logo.
 Additionally, Württemberg’s state seal also influenced the incorporation of the antlers and black and red stripes on the logo.

 Turn to Hendrick Porsche for More Porsche History